 Propane: Liquefied Petroleum Gas (LPG)

-The availability of LPG-fueled light-duty passenger vehicles is currently limited.
-A few light-duty vehicles—mostly larger trucks and vans—can be ordered from a dealer with a prep-ready engine package and converted to use propane.
-Existing conventional vehicles can also be converted for LPG use.
-Since propane is stored as a liquid in pressurized fuel tanks rated to 300 psi, LPG conversions consist of installing a separate fuel system if the vehicle will run on both conventional fuel and LPG or a replacement fuel system for LPG-only operation.
+Propane is stored as a liquid in pressurized fuel tanks rated to 300 psi.
+So, LPG conversions consist of installing a separate fuel system (if the vehicle will use both conventional fuel and LPG) or a replacement fuel system (LPG-only operation).

-Alternative Fuels and Advanced Vehicles Data Center (U.S. Department of Energy)
+Alternative Fuels Data Center (U.S. Department of Energy)

 - Alternative & Advanced Fuels: Propane